1. ABOUT US

 6. TRANSFERS, CANCELLATIONS, REFUNDS AND LIABILITY

 6.1.1 If you wish to transfer to another course or another candidate is to be substituted after the booking has been submitted, no charge will be applied for the first transfer or substitution provided the Supplier is notified not less than seven days prior to the Course Start Date.
 Any subsequent transfers or substitutions, or those made within seven days of the Course Start Date, will incur a fee of £50 + vat (or £25 + vat for Annual Update, Moving and Handling Principles, Anaphylaxis Awareness, CPR, Emergency First Aid, Baby and Child and Sports Injuries level 1 courses).
 For training on customers own premises or an agreed venue a transfer fee of £100 + vat will be made on each occasion the course delivery date is changed.
+However, if notification of new course date is less than 7 days then the full course fee will be charged.

 6.1.2 Cancellations made by you after a transfer or substitution has been made will be charged at the full course fee plus the transfer fee.